jonoco/Kyra/README.md

 - quest system being implemented
 - sprite reactions to input are in
 	- clicking on sprites may triggers events, e.g., brandon talking about the object, quest events, animations
+- event queuing now possible
+	- events comprising of multiple distinct events (talking, animations, tweening) can be queued together to run

 ####v0.1.2
 - entering/exiting tweening system is in